hsuanhauliu/RuGo/README.md

 Left-Click - select a gadget in world (in Build mode only)

 ##### GadgetManipulator.cs
-Q - rotate gadget clock-wise around y-axis
+D - Removes the gadget from the world
-Enter - place a gadget down
+Q - keeps on rotatating gadget clock-wise around y-axis untill released W - keeps on rotatating gadget Anitclock-wise around y-axis untill released Enter - place a gadget down
 Mouse - moving gadget templates